Scott Brazil

-Scott Brazil (May 12, 1955 – April 17, 2006) was an Emmy and Golden Globe Award-winning American television producer and director.
+Scott Brazil (May 12, 1955 – April 17, 2006) was an American television producer and director.

-Early years
+Early life and education

 Brazil was born in Sacramento County, California.
 His childhood home was in Sacramento's South Land Park Hills neighborhood.

-He was a graduate of the University of Southern California where he earned a bachelor of science degree from the Annenberg School of Journalism.
+He was a graduate of the University of Southern California where he earned a bachelor of science degree from the USC Annenberg School for Communication and Journalism.

 Career

-Brazil started his career as an Associate Producer on The White Shadow from 1979-1981.
+Brazil started his career as an associate producer on The White Shadow from 1979-1981.

 Hill Street Blues

 Brazil began working on Hill Street Blues as an associate producer from 1981-1982.
 He worked as a producer from 1982-1983, and was the supervising producer from 1983-1986.
 He won Emmy Awards for Outstanding Drama Series in 1983 and 1984 and a Golden Globe Award in 1983 for his work on Hill Street Blues.
 He was also nominated for Emmys for that series in both 1985 and 1986 and Golden Globes in 1984 and 1985.
 He worked in various capacities on 116 of 144 episodes of the show.